 Australia has important economic, security, international political and multilateral interests with Africa.
 Partnerships with African countries will be essential in tackling challenges such as climate change.

 A wave of African entrepreneurs is driving innovation in the information technology sector, growing tech start-up funding and investment.

 The emergence of Nigeria, South Africa, Kenya and Egypt as major start-up hubs will provide opportunities for Australian businesses in new areas.
 Australia connects to the East Africa through the Indian Ocean, and the blue economy also offers significant opportunities.

 Furthermore, AfCFTA will help to unlock future economic growth for countries across Africa and eventually allow Australian exporters to access Africa as a single market.

 Currently, forty-four (44) member states are state parties to the AfCFTA Agreement following the ratification of the instruments establishing the AfCFTA while fifty-four (54) member states have signed the Agreement.

 It will be Watts’ second visit on the continent in under two months.

-In December 2022, the lawmaker made his first visit to the continent as assistant foreign minister for discussions in Morocco, Ghana and South Africa for new opportunities.
+In December 2022, the lawmaker visited the continent for the first time as assistant foreign minister for discussions in Morocco, Ghana and South Africa for new opportunities.

-With an estimated middle class of 310 million people, Africa offers a significant trade diversification opportunity for Australian businesses.
+With a middle class of about 310 million people, Africa offers a significant trade diversification opportunity for Australian businesses.

 Major Australian companies operating in Africa include Flight Centre, Cotton On, Telstra and Zip are active in the South African market, while major mining firms BHP, Rio Tinto and Fortescue Metals Group have operations across Africa.